Boar's Head Carol

-The "Boar's Head Carol" (Roud 22229) is a macaronic 15th century English Christmas carol that describes serving a boar's head at a Yuletide feast.
+The "Boar's Head Carol" (Roud 22229) is a macaronic 15th century English Christmas carol that describes serving a boar's head at a Boar's Head Feast during Yuletide.
 Of the several extant versions of the carol, the one most usually performed today is based on a version published in 1521 in Wynkyn de Worde's Christmasse Carolles.
-A modern choral arrangement by Elizabeth Poston (1960) is also widely performed.
+A modern choral arrangement by Elizabeth Poston (1960) included in Carols for Choirs 1 is also widely performed.

 History and origins

 Some folklorists have claimed that the boar's head tradition was:

 initiated in all probability on the Isle of Britain by the Anglo-Saxons, although our knowledge of it comes substantially from medieval times. ...
 [In ancient Norse tradition] sacrifice carried the intent of imploring Freyr to show favor to the new year.
 The boar's head with apple in mouth was carried into the banquet hall on a gold or silver dish to the sounds of trumpets and the songs of minstrels.

 In Scandinavia and England, Saint Stephen may have inherited some of Freyr's legacy.
 Saint Stephen's feast day is 26 December, and thus he came to play a part in the Yuletide celebrations which were previously associated with Freyr (or Ingwi to the Anglo-Saxons).
 In old Swedish art, Stephen is shown as tending to horses and bringing a boar's head to a Yuletide banquet.
 Both elements are extra-canonical and may be pagan survivals.

 Jacob Grimm noted that the serving of a boar's head at banquets may also be a reminiscence of the sonargöltr, the boar sacrificed as part of the celebration of Yule in Germanic paganism.